bloominstituteoftechnology/Tabs-Components/README.md

 ----------------------------------

 Topics:
-* Constructors with ES6 class syntax
+* Constructors with ES6 class syntax *PR
 * `data` attributes

 In this project, our design team has already built an HTML/CSS web page for us, our job is to add javascript functionality.